keyxcode/fso-coursework/notes.md

 # Thinking in React

 - Create individual components that are as independent and reusable as possible => HTML, CSS, JS all in one component

+# npm

+- It's customary to run tasks as npm scripts